u-boot/u-boot/doc/usage/fit/howto.rst

 multiple /configurations subnodes.
 The required images must be enumerated in the "loadables" property as a list of strings.

-CONFIG_SPL_FIT_GENERATOR can point to a script which generates this image source file during the build process.
-It gets passed a list of device tree files (taken from the CONFIG_OF_LIST symbol).

 The SPL also records to a DT all additional images (called loadables) which are loaded.
 The information about loadables locations is passed via the DT node with fit-images name.